openhwgroup/core-v-xif/doc/operating-principle.md

 Regular integer register writeback responses are marked by setting the `c.p_type` signal to `1'b0`.
 If the instruction only impacts the accelerator's internal architectural state, no response is issued.

+### Offload Instruction Response
+The offloaded instruction returns a response for
+- Regular integer register file writebacks (Response Type `1'b0`).
+  The offload response carries wrieteback data along with the target destination register.
+- External mode synchronous memory operations (Response Type `1'b1`) See [Synchronous Memory Operations](#synchronous-memory-operations) for details.

 ### Memory operations
 The REI defines two distinct modes of memory access for external accelerator units.

+- *Internal mode*: Memory operations are performed through the offloading core's load/store unit
+- *External mode*: Memory operations are performed through separately implemented accelerator-private memory ports.

+Furthermore, offloaded memory operations are classified with the following attributes.
+- *Synchronous* memory operations are performed in lockstep with the rest of the instruction stream.
+  Access faults resulting from synchronous memory operations are trapped precisely by the offloading core.
+  Neither the offloading core nor any of the connected accelerators may commit any new instruction results while synchronous memory operations are being served.
+- *Speculative* memory operations do not automatically trigger exceptions in the offloading core upon encountering access faults.
+  The success or failure of a speculative memory operation is reported by the accelerator upon completion of the instruciton.
+- *Asynchronous* memory operations execute in parallel to the main instruction stream.
+  Memory access permissions are probed via the defined memory interfaces before starting the memory operation.
+  Once the necessary permissions are acquired by the accelerator, core pipeline is released to continue operation.
+  Accelerators implementing asynchronous memory operation must implement separate memory ports.
+  Access faults encountered by asynchronous memory operations may not be trapped precisely and are therefore not strictly compliant to the RISC-V ISA specification.

+#### Memory Interface
+The REI defines separate memory channels for communication related to offloaded memory operations.
+The channels are routed along with the regular instruction offloading interface.
+The *XMem-interface* is defined as an analogue of the X- instruction offloading interface for communication between the offloading core and the accelerator adapter.
+The *Cmem-interface* connects the adapter to the accelerator units.
+The Xmem/Cmem-requests are generated by the accelerator units a memory operation has been offloaded to.
+Xmem/Cmem-Responses are generated by the offloading core.
+They may carry explicit memory access results in case of internal mode memory operations, or metadata concerning the targeted memory region by an external mode memory operation.

+Additionally, we define the status signal *mem_op_pending*, exposing the memory operation status of the connected accelerators to the offloading core.
+The status signal is asserted whenever the accelerator adapter encounters an offloaded memory operation.
+It is checked by the core to enable precise trapping upon memory access faults resulting from offloaded instructions.

+#### End of Transaction Signalling

+To enable the different flavors of memory operations, the memory operation pending status signal may be lifted in two ways:
+- A Cmem-request packet is sent by the accelerator unit with the specially defined `q_endoftransaction` bit asserted.
+  The `mem_op_pending` signal is deasserted immediately as soon as the request is accepted by the offloading core.
+  This mechanism can be used for
+  - *Non-speculative synchronous internal mode* memory transactions:
+    The number of required memory operations to serve an offloaded instruction is known to the issuing accelerator unit before the fact.
+    As soon as The last operation associated with the offloaded instruction has been served, the offloading core may be released without requiring an additional response by the accelerator unit.
+  - *Asynchronous external mode* memory transactions: The accelerator unit must probe the memory region in question for permission before independently issuing its memory operations.
+    By setting the `q_endoftransaction` signal associated with this probing request, the core pipeline is released to continue operation in parallel with the accelerator unit issuing it's asynchronous requests.
+- An explicit memory response packet (marked by `c.p_type`) is sent from the accelerator unit to the offloading core.
+  The `mem_op_pending` status signal is deasserted as soon as the packet is acknowleged by the offloading core.
+  In addition to ending the transaction, the C-response packet carries any relevant information on the success or failure status of the associated instruction.
+  This mechanisms can be used for
+  - *Speculative synchronous internal mode* memory transactions:
+    If the number of memory operations required to complete an instructions is not known beforehand (e.g. it depends on the memory contents), the accelerator unit may issue speculative memory transactions.
+    As the last memory operation is not known at request time, Cmem-request may not be marked to end the sequence.
+    Instead the accelerator unit may explicitly end the memory operations.
+  - *Synchronous external mode* memory transactions:
+    The accelerator unit performs memory opertions independently of the offloading core.
+    The core is explicitly informed of the end of such a memory operation and its success/failure status.

+The following subsections describe the transaction process for internal and external mode memory operations in some more detail.

 #### Internal Mode
 The standard mode for accessing memories for extension accelerators is through the offloading core's load/store unit.